milasudril/texpainter/imgproc/make_radial_gradient.imgproc.md

 is set such that the diameter is halve the size of the image.

 __Scale with resolution:__ (= 1.0) If > 0.5, scale the size with rendering resolution.
 Enable this
-on for use with spectral filtering.
+when output is used for spectral filtering.

 __Aspect ratio:__ (= 1.0) The aspect ratio of mask.
 1.0 means that the mask is circular.